Collaborations

 On July 14, 2021, Kyoto Prefecture, Kyoto City, and the Research Institute for Humanity and Nature (RIHN) agreed to set up the cooperative body for adaptation to climate change in Kyoto, based on which the “Kyoto Climate Change Adaptation Center” was established at RIHN as a new facility in accordance with the natural and social conditions of the region.

 Because of global-scale environmental changes brought about by human civilization, we have entered a new era of global history known as the “Anthropocene,” and we are now facing a variety of global environmental issues that will seriously affect the lives of many people and the sustainability of our society.
 These issues should be considered by the global community as a whole, but also by the diverse regions in which we actually live.
 In order to solve climate change, one of the most serious global environmental problems, we must work to mitigate it by reducing global emissions of greenhouse gases such as CO2, the main cause of climate change.
-We also must address the climate conditions that cannot be quickly reversed by local communities, each of which has its own unique natural environment and history and culture to cope with these conditions.
 At the same time, it is necessary to consider how local communities, with their unique natural features and corresponding histories and cultures, should adapt to climate conditions that are not immediately reversible.
 Without these two approaches of global mitigation and local adaptation, there can be no solution to the climate change problem.
-The Kyoto Center for Climate Change Adaptation considers its mission to be to explore ways to comprehensively resolve climate change issues at a global scale by considering nature and society from the perspective of Kyoto, a region with an ancient culture and history.
+The Kyoto Center for Climate Change Adaptation considers its mission to be to explore ways to comprehensively resolve climate change issues at a global scale by considering nature and society from the perspective of Kyoto, a region with history and culture.

 This center was established to promote efforts in Kyoto to adapt to climate change through collaboration between Kyoto Prefecture, Kyoto City, and RIHN, based on the Climate Change Adaptation Act enacted by the Japanese Diet in 2018; collect, analyze, and research information on the impacts of climate change and adaptation measures as described below; and act as a base to disseminate these results.